JavierGalvan9/V1_GLIF_model/README.md

 # V1_GLIF_model

 A TensorFlow implementation of a biologically plausible model of mouse primary visual cortex (V1) with Lateral Geniculate Nucleus (LGN) input, based on Allen Institute models.
 This project simulates V1 neurons' responses to visual stimuli using Generalized Leaky Integrate and Fire (GLIF) neurons.
+This is a successor project of making a model of the mouse primary visual cortex (https://portal.brain-map.org/explore/models/mv1-all-layers)

+The improvements will be:

+- Connection probability and weights are derived from coherent datasets, including the Allen Institute synaptic physiology data and MICrONS electron microscopy connectomics dataset (instead from the literature).
+- Synaptic connections are now expressed by double alpha functions and the receptor types are more elaborated.
+- Segregation of the L5 excitatory cells into IT, ET, and NP types.
+- More GLIF cell models are used.
+- Only PointNet version is available as of now.

 ![Fig1](https://github.com/user-attachments/assets/167be7dd-4723-48db-9166-4e5b38df8c23)